Agent API (window.midas)

 // }

-For GLMM, the coefficients under fixedEffects use the same ModelCoefficientInfo shape and inference is always { distribution: 'normal', df: null }.
-Random Forest does not include an inference field.
+For GLMM, the coefficients under fixedEffects have the same shape as GLM coefficients, and inference is always { distribution: 'normal', df: null }.
+Random Forest does not include inference, coefficients, or fit fields.

 // GLMM example - result.data: